mintpepper95/KnowledgeIsPower/Javascript/What happens when you type a URL into the browser.md

 3. Browser sends HTTP request to the server to request contents of the page.
 4. Server process request and sends back a response.
 5. Browser renders the content

+#### Domain name system (DNS)
+Translates a domain name to an IP address.
+Your router or ISP provides info about which DNS to contact when doing a look up.